JohnMarkham/AIRobot/README.md

 # AIRobot
-chatGPT controller simple prototype robot.
+ChatGPT controller simple prototype robot.

+You pass an objective written in clear English, as a parameter to the robot.
+It passes the command to ChatGPT, then ChatGPT will issue directions to the robot to achieve the objective.
+Directions are {forward, backward, left, right, and found}.
+That's it, very simple!
+## Video Examples
 https://vimeo.com/manage/videos/898588452

 https://www.youtube.com/watch?v=XoMICkLN2Cc

-Basically, you pass an objective written in clear English, as a parameter to the robot, it passes this to chatGPT, and chatGPT will issue directions to the robot to achieve the objective, directions are in the set {forward, backward, left, right, found}.
-That's it, very simple.
 ## Running Locally
 ### Installing Dependencies
 **NOTE**: This assumes you have Python3 installed.
 If you do not install it from here: https://www.python.org/downloads/